NUDelta/ce-platform/README.md

     context: ['An array containing the various user contexts, derived from question answers, that define if a participant is cast as this character']
 }
 ```
-Remember to update the `questions` array with all of your questions objects.
+Remember to update the `characters` array with all of your character objects.

 5. Define the prompts.
 These will be sent by a narrator in the group chat to all participants.
 They are crucial for building the narrative and guiding participants.
 They are also objects with three fields:
 ```js